bkhelifi/CADS_2024/Beginners_handson/README.md

 **Multi-instrument joint analysis** : the joint-crab, fitting with a physically motivated model (e.g. IC)

-Made by XXX (lab, city).
+Made by XXX (lab, city) and XXX (lab, city).
 Location : room XXX, Observatoire de Meudon

 Link to the notebook.